anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response; this error response SHOULD include the Retry-After response header field with an appropriate value
 * 504 Gateway Timeout: if the backend request to the Key Infrastructure timed out

-Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current, potentially application-related pledge EE certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
+Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported similarly with the exception that the current, potentially application-related pledge EE certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
 Hence, there is no verification whether the pledge is accepted to join the domain, as the still valid EE certificate signed by the domain owner identifies the pledge as already accepted component of the domain.